In the shadow

 The US Merchant Marine began with Alexander Hamilton.
 Franklin D. Roosevelt established the Merchant Marine Academy on the shores of Long Island.
 The academy’s logo contains a proud eagle and flanking the entrance to the assembly hall we can find two of the Penn Station eagles.

-An important thing to note in this verse is that “isle” is not capitalized, we are not looking for a name.
-We’re being led on a path that includes multiple locations and this verse serves to verify that we have found a key location in the puzzle.
+An important thing to note in this verse is that “isle” is not capitalized, we are not looking for a name that includes “Isle”.

-And if you were to stand on the shores of the academy looking north you would be looking at City Island.
-The only inhabited island of the Bronx.
+If you were to stand on the shores of the USMMA looking due north you would be looking at Hart Island, Bronx’s ‘isle of the dead‘.
+Also north is City Island, the only inhabited island of the Bronx.

 The Chrysler Building

-If you were standing on the shoreline looking out at the isle of the Bronx and turned back towards the campus, you would be looking at the USMMA’s Wiley Hall.
+If you were standing on the shoreline looking out at the Bronx isle and turned back towards the campus, you would be looking at the USMMA’s Wiley Hall.

 Wiley Hall was formerly known as “Forker House”, the home of Walter Chrysler, founder of the Chrysler Corporation and builder of the Chrysler Building.
 His twelve-acre waterfront estate was purchased to create the academy.